Introduction

 You have two options to specify a custom Python exectuable:

-• Via the conda_env_path property (recommended) that points to a conda environment on your machine.
+• Via the conda_env_path property (recommended) that points to a python environment on your machine.

 • Via the python_executable property that points to an executable script that starts Python (see Manually configured Python environments section in KNIME Python Integration Guide for more details).